 Faculty of Health does not accept freemover applications.

-If your application is successful, and once you have paid your fees, you will by e-mail receive:
+If your application is successful, and there is available space, you will receive:

 It is also important that you begin to plan your trip to Aarhus as soon as possible.
-On the Prepare your arrival page, you will find information about travelling to Aarhus and extended opening hours at and how to get to the International Centre (to register upon your arrival).
+On the Prepare your arrival page, you will find information about travelling to Aarhus and extended opening hours at and how to get to the International Centre.
 You will also find information regarding Visas and Residence Documents, which we encourage you to read very carefully.